werf/werf/README.md

 ### Building

 - Conveniently build as many images as needed for a single project.
-- Building images by Dockerfile or Stapel builder instructions.
+- Build images using Dockerfiles or Stapel builder instructions.
-- Parallel builds on a single host (using file locks).
+- Concurrent builds on a single host (using file locks).
 - Distributed builds (coming soon) [#1614](https://github.com/flant/werf/issues/1614).
-- Advanced build with Stapel:
+- Advanced building process with Stapel:
   - Incremental rebuilds based on git history.
-  - Building images with Ansible tasks or Shell scripts.
+  - Build images with Ansible tasks or Shell scripts.
-  - Sharing a common cache between builds using mounts.
+  - Share a common cache between builds using mounts.
-  - Reducing image size by detaching source data and build tools.
+  - Reduce image size by detaching source data and build tools.
-- Building one image from config on the top of another image from the same config.
+- Build one image from config on top of another image based on the same config.
-- Debug tools for build process inspection.
+- Debugging tools to inspect the building process.
 - Detailed output.

 ### Publishing

-- Store images in one or several Docker repositories by the following patterns:
+- Store images in the single or multiple Docker repositories using the following naming patterns:
   - `IMAGES_REPO:[IMAGE_NAME-]TAG` using `monorepo` mode.
   - `IMAGES_REPO[/IMAGE_NAME]:TAG` using `multirepo` mode.
 - Different image tagging strategies:
-  - Tag image by git tag, branch or commit.
+  - Tagging images by binding them to git tag, branch, or commit.
-  - Content based tagging (coming soon) [#1184](https://github.com/flant/werf/issues/1184).
+  - Content-based tagging (coming soon) [#1184](https://github.com/flant/werf/issues/1184).

 ### Deploy

-- Deploy an application into Kubernetes and check that application is deployed correctly.
+- Deploy an application to Kubernetes and check if it is deployed correctly.
-  - Track all application resources status.
+  - Track statuses of all application resources.
-  - Control of resources readiness.
+  - Control the readiness of resources.
   - Control of the deployment process with annotations.
-- Full visibility both of the deploy process and of the final result.
+- Full visibility of both the deployment process and the final result.
   - Logging and error reporting.
-  - Periodical status reports during deploy process.
+  - Periodical status reporting during the deployment phase.
-  - Easy debugging of problems without unnecessary kubectl invocations.
+  - Effortless debugging of problems without unnecessary kubectl invocations.
-- Fail CI pipeline fast when problem detected.
+- Immediate CI pipeline failure if some problem is detected.
-  - Early resources failures detection during deploy process without need to wait full timeout.
+  - Early detection of resource failures during the deploying process without having to wait for a full timeout.
 - Full compatibility with Helm 2.
 - Ability to limit deploy user access using RBAC definition (Tiller is compiled into Werf and run from the deploy user outside of cluster).
 - Parallel deploys on a single host (using file locks).